xcart/xcart-docs/_pages/kb_en/modules/hurry_up.md

    ![bought-recently-alerts.png]({{site.baseurl}}/attachments/ref_4XQjes9g/bought-recently-alerts.png)

    * **Alert position** : Select the way the notifications should be displayed.
 You can choose between inside the page content (below the **Add to Cart** button) or a pop up as a tooltip at the bottom of the page.
    * **Minimum number of recent sales** : Specify a number of orders to be counted.
-The alert will appear only for products that have been ordered recently **more** than this number of times.
+The alert will appear only for products that have been ordered recently MORE than this number of times.
    * **Recent sales period duration (hours)** : Specify the sales period in hours.
-The module will count only the orders placed **less** than this number of hours ago.
+The module will count only the orders placed LESS than this number of hours ago.
    * **Custom text color** : Choose the text color for the alert.
    * **Custom background color** : Choose the backgroung color for alert.
    * **Custom border color** : Choose the border color for alert.